gfeiden/MagneticFieldEvolutionVR/prop/outline.md

-# Ages of Young Stars and the Evolution of Dynamo-Generated Stellar Magnetic Fields
+# Ages of Stars and the Evolution of Dynamo-Generated Magnetic Fields

 ## Purpose & Aims